mjonuschat/danger-klipper/docs/Config_Reference.md

 #   to define a more accurate max current, and also the proper sense
 #   resistor value. sense_resistor config entry overwrites a sense
 #   resistor value defined by this entry.
-#   See the stepper_drivers.md document for more details on each driver.
+#   (See the Stepstick_Types.md document for more details on each driver)
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor